tam-en/catcollectr-lesson/README3.md

 Let's choose option 1.

-This will create a 'dummy' row of User that will be populated with null value row for us.
+This will create a 'dummy' field of User that will be populated with null value row for us.
 We want this.

 It will ask you one more time to enter a default value: